maros/Zway-ThermostatControl/README.md

 eg. if the global setpoint is 20°C, and the relative zone setpoint is -2°C, then all radiator valves in the given zone will be set to 18°C.

+In order to allow for manual thermostat overrides it is advisable to use absolute setpoints for global schedules, and relative setpoints for zone schedules.

 ## zones

 Specify multiple temperature zones.
 Each zone may have additional schedules